-&lt;sup>1 On the other hand, the indirect reactivity is the change in ozone formation caused by the effect of the VOC's reactions on the reactions of the other VOCs that are present.
+2 On the other hand, the indirect reactivity is the change in ozone formation caused by the effect of the VOC's reactions on the reactions of the other VOCs that are present.
 For example, if the VOC's reactions cause radical levels to increase because of radical initiation processes, it would have a high indirect reactivity because it causes more of the other VOCs present to react and form ozone than would otherwise be the case.
-Incremental reactivities of VOCs are affected by both these compositions of reactivity, but
+Incremental reactivities of VOCs are affected by both these compositions of reactivity, but their relative importance tends to depend significantly on environmental conditions.

-Figure 2.
+Figure 3.
 Schematic of the flow reactor system used to measure direct reactivity.